Dowairu/Dynamic_Magical_Animation_System/README.md

-﻿

 **Manual**

 **How to run the script**

 Before running the script, line 27 and 28 should be changed to the user’s directory.
-If the user wants to create wand

-animations, they can import one of four pre-sets provided or make use of their rigged model, making sure that they

-enter the name of their wand control into the UI.
+If the user wants to create wand animations, they can import one of four pre-sets provided or make use of their rigged model, making sure that they enter the name of their wand control into the UI.

 A wand is not needed to use the program.
 Each magical effect has a select button to select an object to be animated.
 If the user wants to animate a specific object, they can select it directly.
-To animate a group of objects, the user must

-keep the objects they want animated visible and everything else hidden.
+To animate a group of objects, the user must keep the objects they want animated visible and everything else hidden.

 **How to Use the UI**
 The UI is explained in the video titled “UI Explanation” in the artefacts folder.

 **Algorithm/Design**
 The overall design of this program is simple.
-Most of it involved solving minor problems and combining them to

-make a more complicated system.
-I developed an algorithm for each magical effect, then added functionality for

-stacking and combination of animations.
+Most of it involved solving minor problems and combining them to make a more complicated system.
+I developed an algorithm for each magical effect, then added functionality for stacking and combination of animations.
 My program is based on six core procedures.

 AnimateWand – This function makes use of vectors to animate the wand along the curve.
-First, we rebuild the curve,

-so the number of points matches the number of frames for the animation.
+First, we rebuild the curve, so the number of points matches the number of frames for the animation.
 Then we check for the animate beam.
-If

-the option is chosen by the user there are a few extra steps.
-Before going through the loop, we add some extra

-points to the curve.
-The position of this added point is the same as the position of the object, the wand
+If the option is chosen by the user there are a few extra steps.
+Before going through the loop, we add some extra points to the curve.
+The position of this added point is the same as the position of the object, the wand blasting/beaming.

-blasting/beaming.
 This way the wand animation will end pointing at the object.
-Then we enter a loop, starting from

-the first point.
+Then we enter a loop, starting from the first point.

-•

-•

-We the Get position of the point on the curve.
+- We the Get position of the point on the curve.

-Then we align the wand to the point.
-To align these two things, we get the position of the point and find the

-angle between the wands position vector and the curve points position vector.
-Then rotate our wand
+- Then we align the wand to the point.
+To align these two things, we get the position of the point and find the angle between the wands position vector and the curve points position vector.
+Then rotate our wand accordingly.

-accordingly.

-•

-Once rotated, we set the rotation keyframes.
+- Once rotated, we set the rotation keyframes.
 And go through the loop until the last point on the curve.

 BeamBlastAnimation – Animates a nparticle emitter along a path from a wand to a chosen object.
-This function is

-embedded within the wand animation function and only runs if the animate beam option is chosen by the user.
+This function is embedded within the wand animation function and only runs if the animate beam option is chosen by the user.

-~~First, we check w~~hat type of object we are blasting.
-If the object is a curve, we just duplicate the original curve and

-animated our emitter along with it.
+First, we check what type of object we are blasting.
+If the object is a curve, we just duplicate the original curve and animated our emitter along with it.
 If it is any other object or group of objects, we.

-•

-•

-•

-•

-•

-•

-Point the wand to the object.
+- Point the wand to the object.

-Get the position of the tip of the wand.
+- Get the position of the tip of the wand.

-Create a curve starting at the wand tip and ending at the object’s position.
+- Create a curve starting at the wand tip and ending at the object’s position.

-Create our emitter with the users’ particles settings.
+- Create our emitter with the users’ particles settings.

-Animate the emitter along this curve.
+- Animate the emitter along this curve.

-Group everything to keep the outliner clean.
+- Group everything to keep the outliner clean.

 ShrinkGrow – Animates an object shrinking or growing.
-The first thing we do in this function calculates the number

-of projections (loops).
+The first thing we do in this function calculates the number of projections (loops).
 This is determined by the total number of frames divided by the spacing provided by the user.
 Then we use the number of projections for the loop.

-•

-•

-•

-•

-Calculate the frame we should be on using the start frame of the animation and loop increment.
+- Calculate the frame we should be on using the start frame of the animation and loop increment.

-Duplicate object.
+- Duplicate object.

-Create and assign a shader to duplicated object.
+- Create and assign a shader to duplicated object.

-Set keys on the scale of the duplicated object.
+- Set keys on the scale of the duplicated object.

-•

-•

-Set keys on the transmission of duplicated objects shader.
+- Set keys on the transmission of duplicated objects shader.

-Set keys on duplicated objects visibility.
+- Set keys on duplicated objects visibility.

 Levitation- Animates an object levitating upwards with an option to make it float in place.
-First, we determine if the

-user has chosen the “float” tag.
-If they have, we calculate the number of frames to be used for levitating and the

-number of frames to be used for floating.
+First, we determine if the user has chosen the “float” tag.
+If they have, we calculate the number of frames to be used for levitating and the number of frames to be used for floating.
 Then we proceed with the algorithm.

-•

-•

-•

-•

-Get object position.
+- Get object position.

-Add random values between 0 and 1 to x position and z position.
+- Add random values between 0 and 1 to x position and z position.

-Calculate the height increment for the current frame and add it to the y position.
+- Calculate the height increment for the current frame and add it to the y position.

-Set keyframes on all translation values.
+- Set keyframes on all translation values.
 If the float tag is true

-•

-•

-Add random values between 0 and 1 to x position and z position.
+- Add random values between 0 and 1 to x position and z position.

-Set keyframes on all translation values.
+- Set keyframes on all translation values.

 CleanUp – Animates an object or group of objects moving from one position to another.
 This is quite simple, the